shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

 # Lab 01: Discover your Windows Server

-### Estimated Duration: 60 minutes
+**Estimated Duration: 60 minutes**

 In this Hands-on Lab, you will discover on-prem servers using use Azure Migrate Appliance.
 The Azure Migrate appliance is a tool provided by Microsoft to assist in the discovery and assessment of on-premises infrastructure for migration to Azure.
 It collects detailed information about servers, applications, databases, and workloads in your environment, including configuration, performance, and dependencies.

-## Exercise: Discovery, Assess, and Plan: Evaluate your current environment

-In this exercise, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
-This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.
+## Lab Objectives:

+In this lab, you will perform the following tasks:

+- Task 1: Setup Azure Migrate for discovery
+- Task 2: Discover the on-premises VMs using Azure Migrate Appliance

+## Task 1: Setup Azure Migrate for discovery

+In this task, you will setup your Azure Migrate project to discover the Hyper-V servers.

 1. On the Azure portal click on **Show Portal Menu (1)** bar and select **All services (2)** in the portal's left navigation.